-On 30 June 2009, all the 24 generators and two power generators were switched on.
+All 24 generators and two power generators were switched on in June 2009.
 They produced 16,100MW of power, less than the maximum capacity of 18,300MW.
-The plant reached its full capacity in August 2009 due to elevated upstream water levels and river flow during floods for a short duration.
+The plant reached its full capacity for a short duration in August 2009 due to elevated upstream water levels and river flow during floods.

 These problems would also hit the plant’s turbines and millions of farmers and fishermen.

-Environmentalist and political opposition to the Three Gorges Dam has been intense.
+Environmentalist and political opposition to the Three Gorges Dam was intense.
 The most emotive issue was the forced relocation of 1.27 million people in September 2009.

-China points to detailed plans to improve the lives of those affected, but residents complained about the resettlement funds and job retraining promises being denied.
-Farmland that will be flooded is more fertile than higher ground, and approximately 1,600 factories will be submerged.
+China referred to the detailed plans as improving the lives of those affected, but residents complained about the resettlement funds and job retraining promises being denied.
+Farmland that will be flooded is more fertile than the higher ground, and approximately 1,600 factories will be submerged.

-Opponents of the Three Gorges Dam have had more success outside China.
-The World Bank, stung by vicious critiques of other hydro projects it sponsored, decided not to fund the project.
+Opponents of the Three Gorges Dam had more success outside China.
+The World Bank, stung by vicious criticism of other hydro projects it sponsored, decided not to fund the project.

-The US Export-Import Bank also bowed to pressure.
-It hoped to gain further environmental information from the Chinese that would allow a positive decision - it is not against the project in principle.
+The US Export-Import Bank also bowed to the pressure.
+It hoped to gain further environmental information from the Chinese, which would allow for a positive decision.
+It was not against the project.
 Moreover, its stance did not prevent US groups from bidding for contracts, nor US commercial banks from financing their operations.

-Japan, after initial hesitation, followed their lead and Canada also offered financing to its companies.
+Japan, after initial hesitation, followed their lead.
+Canada also offered financing to its companies.
 Long-term commercial loans by banks in these countries supported the credits.

-Arguments marshalled by the Japanese to support their final decision provide some answers to the project’s critics.
+Arguments, marshalled by the Japanese to support their final decision, provided some answers to the project’s critics.
 After intensive reviews by the Japanese Ministry of International Trade and Industry, Japan claimed the project offered the following main benefits:

-Flood control: Japan believes the project will achieve its objectives in this area, despite claims that it could actually increase the risk of floods, either through changes in silt flow or a catastrophic dam collapse.
-This issue in particular has attracted popular sympathy for the project in Japan.
+Flood control: Japan believed the project would achieve its objectives in the area, despite claims that it could actually increase the risk of floods, either through changes in silt flow or a catastrophic dam collapse.
+This issue, in particular, generated a lot of sympathy for the project in Japan.

-Emissions reduction: The plant’s output will be equivalent to several large coal-fired plants burning up to 50 million tonnes per year.
-If it is not built, soaring Chinese emissions will rise even faster, causing more acid rain in Japan.
+Emissions reduction: The plant’s output would be equivalent to several large coal-fired plants burning up to 50 million tonnes a year.
+If it is not built, soaring Chinese emissions would rise even faster, causing more acid rain in Japan.

 Relocation: Japan believes current plans are adequate, although the situation would need to be kept under review.

-China initially insisted that potential problems had been identified and dealt with; however, there have been further recent calls on Western governments and companies to refrain from further supporting the project until resettlement and human rights problems are resolved.
-There have been claims that the dam does not address the real source of flooding (deforestation in the Yangtze watershed and the loss of lakes that alleviated floods because of siltation, reclamation and uncontrolled development).
+China initially insisted that potential problems were identified and dealt with.
+However, there were calls on Western governments and companies to refrain from further support of the project until resettlement and human rights problems were resolved.
+There were claims that the dam did not address the real source of flooding (deforestation in the Yangtze watershed and the loss of lakes that alleviated floods because of siltation, reclamation and uncontrolled development).

 Project finance and contracts

-The official total cost of the Three Gorges Dam project was estimated as CNY203bn ($29bn), met primarily by special taxes on electricity consumption and revenue from the first phase units operating.
-But the cost fell to 1CNY80bn due to lower inflation rate during construction.
+The official total cost of the Three Gorges Dam project was estimated as CNY203bn ($29bn), met primarily by special taxes on electricity consumption and revenue from the first phase units operation.
+But the cost fell to CNY180bn due to lower inflation rate during construction.

 Alstom did not join the partnership between ABB and Kvaerner or any other leading global name for the bid, but the Chinese side clearly preferred to diversify its risks and gain broad access to Western technology rather than rely extensively on one supplier.
 This probably helped the Voith, Siemens and GE Hydro alliance, which was formed well ahead of bidding and represents an unusually strong concentration of expertise (GE does not normally work with arch-rival Siemens).

 For the eight units, Alstom was the prime turbine contractor, with work worth $212m.
 Several of its units were involved, led by Mecanica Pesada of Brazil and the Tianjin Chinese hydro turbine joint venture.
 Kvaerner of Norway supplied design, technology, five runners and components.
 It put its share of the business at $40m.
-ABB was chosen to supply eight generators (ABB does not make hydro turbines) under a contract said to be worth $250m.
+ABB was chosen to supply eight generators under a contract said to be worth $250m.
 This took the total value of the eight-unit order to $500m.

-The six-unit order was split between Voith, the lead turbine contractor, Siemens, which was to supply generators (like ABB, it does not make hydro turbines), and GE, which will carry out turbine and generator work.
-The entire order is worth an estimated $350m.
+The six-unit order was split between Voith, the lead turbine contractor, Siemens, which was required to supply generators, and GE, which carried out turbine and generator work.
+The entire order was worth an estimated $350m.

 Harbin cooperated with the Alstom, ABB and Kvaerner grouping, and Dongfang with the Voith General Electric and Siemens consortium along with Chinese company Oriental Motor.
 The last two units of the first phase were almost entirely constructed in China.

-The TGP power distribution and transmission infrastructure was completed in December 2007 at a cost of about CMY34.3bn.
+The TGP power distribution and transmission infrastructure was completed in December 2007 at a cost of approximately CMY34.3bn.

-Power generated from the dam is transferred to two cities including Shanghai and nine provinces from three directions.
-A 500kV DC transmission line on East China Grid, which has a capacity of 7,200MW, a 500kV DC transmission line (HVDC Three Gorges-Guangdong) with a 3,000MW capacity to the South China Grid and a 500kV AC transmission line with 12,000MW capacity to the Central China Grid support the distribution.
+The power generated from the dam was transferred to two cities, including Shanghai and nine provinces from three directions.
+A 500kV DC transmission line on East China Grid, which had a capacity of 7,200MW, a 500kV DC transmission line (HVDC Three Gorges-Guangdong) with a 3,000MW capacity to the South China Grid and a 500kV AC transmission line with 12,000MW capacity to the Central China Grid supported the distribution.

-The East China Grid is connected to three 500kV DC transmission lines, which include HVDC Three Gorges-Changzhou with a capacity 3,000MW, HVDC Three Gorges-Shanghai with a capacity 3,000MW and HVDC Gezhouba-Shanghai with a capacity of 1,200MW.
+The East China Grid was connected to three 500kV DC transmission lines, which include HVDC Three Gorges-Changzhou with a capacity of 3,000MW, HVDC Three Gorges-Shanghai with a capacity of 3,000MW and HVDC Gezhouba-Shanghai with a capacity of 1,200MW

 The plant’s construction involved excavation of 102.83 million cubic metres of rock and earth and refill of 31.98 million cubic metres, 27.94 million cubic metres of concrete placement and the installation of a 256,500t metal frame.